fossabot/dev-identify/README.md

 ## Customizing Dev Identify

-Dev Uncoded contains a utility class which you can use to create any feature you can dream of or even change the default source ordering logic.
+Dev Identify contains a utility class which you can use to create any feature you can dream of or even change the default source ordering logic.
 <br /><br />

 ```javascript